devbret/character-interactions/input/info.md

-Place text files in this directory.
+Place your text files in this directory.